A man writing on a notebook

 • Repairing and/or building the van: 30% – 40% (50% for older vans)

-For example, a diesel engine lasts longer than a gasoline one, but gas is cheaper at the pump.
-Also, if you are going for gas, it is good to know that gas on the West Coast tends to be $2 – $4 more expensive than in the South and Midwest.
+For example, a diesel engine lasts longer than gasoline, but gas is cheaper at the pump.
+Also, if you are going for gas, you should know that gas on the West Coast tends to be $2 – $4 more expensive than in the South and Midwest.

-A newer vehicle can be more expensive to maintain.
-You should go for an older, DIY-friendly van to keep maintenance costs at half the price of newer ones.
-A used van may start at around $5,000 on the Facebook marketplace or Craigslist.
+A newer vehicle can be less expensive to maintain.
+Especially the new hybrid vans.
+(Check out the new Honda Odyssey minivans).
+If you’re going through tight times, you should probably go for an older, DIY-friendly van to keep upfront costs down – older vans are usually half the price of newer ones.
+A used van may start at around $5,000 -7,000 on the Facebook marketplace.

 Let’s consider the factors that influence the startup costs: